Hypnosis? But, I don’t want to be hypnotized!

 2) Every child lives in a state of heightened awareness and receptivity up to 6-7 year old.
-That means he is very programmable (good and bad) and that receptive mind is on even when he sleeps (same as in adults).
-When your baby sleep, his “Higher Self”, his “Spirit” or “Soul” if you would is listening and understands everything you say.
+That means he is very programmable (good and bad) and that receptive mind is “on” even when he sleeps (same as in adults).
+When your baby sleeps, his “Higher Self”, his “Spirit” or “Soul” if you would, is listening and understands everything you say.

-So, you can talk to the “higher” consciousness of your child when he/she is asleep and talk as you would to an adult, dear friend, explaining that the hurtful, messed up, real story (that you can briefly describe) is NOT what you wanted for both of you.
+So, you can communicate directly to the “higher” consciousness of your child when he/she is asleep and talk as you would to an adult, close friend… Explain that the hurtful, messed up, real story (that you can briefly describe) is NOT what you wanted for both of you.
 Say something like: ”This is what I really wanted for you and me,…”, or “I want to tell you what my dream birth was for you and me…” And go on describing in much detail what your vision of your ideal birth was… With emphases on your feelings.
-For example: “And I wanted to receive you in my own hands and gently bring you on my chest to keep you warm and …so on.
+For example: “And I wanted to receive you in my own hands and gently bring you on my chest to keep you warm and… So on.

 Of course, you realize that to do this exercise in a calm and positive way, you will have to have done tip #4 and 5.

 I hope you decide to take this healing journey now… or sometime in the future!
-Because Life deserved to be lived (not survived)!
+Because Life deserves to be lived (not survived)!

 Furthermore… I am working on putting together a “Healing Emotional Trauma” workshop with my husband, Randall Winter.
 What I can tell you is that the kind of energetic, multidimensional reframing that happens in our private practice and seminars is absolutely phenomenal.